A once-in-a-lifetime project

 Theme 8: Shelly Beach

-There was support for protecting Shelly Beach as natural environment.
+There was support for protecting Shelly Beach as a natural environment.

 Response: Shelly Beach remains as it is.
 The Great Ocean Road Coast Committee has met with the Eastern Maar and will undertake a voluntary Cultural Heritage Survey on the midden area next to Point Grey.